alexs2112/TerminalHero/README.md

     - Arrow-key control for dialogue options
 - Show the sprite of the NPC you are talking to
 - Coloured text should wrap properly
-- Dialogue that loads directly into combat or other screens
+- Dialogue that loads directly into combat or other screens, and combat that leads directly into dialogue

 **Items**
 - Magic weapons buff damage of a particular type?